raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

  #### Certificate Creation
  ![Alt text](images/certificate_creation.png "api")
 - Generating certificates is done with tools like **EasyRSA**, **OpenSSL** or **CFSSL**
-- First we generate a certificate for the CA, Going forward for all other certificates, we will use the CA provate key,to sign all of them.
+- First we generate a certificate for the CA, Going forward for all other certificates, we will use the CA provate key to sign all of them.
 - Getting a certificate has 3 steps:
 	- **1:** generating the certificat(generating a private key)
 	- **2:** generating a signing request(using the private key)